yxj0312/docs/Vue3/Vue 3 Reactivity.md

 ```

 Unfortunately, JavaScript is procedural, not reactive, so this doesn’t work in real life.
 In order to make total reactive, we have to use JavaScript to make things behave differently.

+Solution:

+First off, we need some way to tell our application, “Store the code (effect) I’m about to run, I may need you to run it at another time.”
+Then we’ll want to run the code, and if price or quantity variables get updated, run the stored code again.